 The goal of Journaling with a Purpose isn’t to do it perfectly or even every single day.
 It’s to improve my life.
 And every time I do it, my life gets just a little bit better.
 But if it doesn’t happen, I don’t sweat it.

 Do you keep a journal?
 Let me know in the comments below!

-I created a Journaling with a Purpose printable to help you get started, free when you sign up for my newsletter below.
+I created a Journaling with a Purpose printable (with four different color options) to help you get started, free when you sign up for my newsletter below.